Eastha0526/DanceGRPO/README.md

 We support the EMA for FLUX with `--ema_decay 0.995` and `--use_ema`.
 Enabling EMA helps with better visualization.

+[Pref-GRPO](https://arxiv.org/pdf/2508.20751) also discusses how to avoid reward hacking.
+[FlowCPS](https://arxiv.org/abs/2509.05952) provides a better SDE for RLHF training.

 ## How to Support Custom Models
 1. For preprocessing, modify the `preprocess_flux_embedding.py` and `latent_flux_rl_datasets.py` based on your text encoder.
 2. For FSDP and dataloader, modify the `fsdp_util.py` and `communications_flux.py`, we prefer FSDP rather than DeepSpeed since FSDP is easier to debug.